Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-As a family we stay in Holiday Inn Express quite often.
+As a family we love family friendly hotels and stay in Holiday Inn Express quite often.
 It’s our hotel chain of choice as we know exactly what we’re going to get and the hotels are always a fantastic base for any family adventure.
 But, last weekend we got to stay in a Holiday Inn for the first time on a weekend away in Telford.

 What are the family rooms like at Holiday Inn Telford?